I - O

 During the whole Nazi period religious education in the

-Nazi period didn't contribute substantially to Christian support for the
+the Nazi period didn't contribute substantially to Christian support for

-obedience to the authorities.
+of obedience to the authorities.

 Rev. Michael Newdow

 Clearly it's not treating atheists as equal with people

 that our government treats everybody equally.

 It would be a gain to the country

 more fierce in its religion than at present it shows itself to be.

 ~ June 29, 1987

 By one count there are some 700

-U.S. earth and life scientists) who give credence to creation-science,
+total of 480,000 U.S. earth and life scientists) who give credence to creation-science,

 the general theory that complex life forms did not evolve but appeared

 Tis the temper of the hot and superstitious

 for that reason to like best what they least understand.